-JEROME A. PRINCE
+JEROME A. PRINCE, Mayor

-Jerome Prince grew up in Gary, IN.
-Prince attended Gary Lew Wallace High School.
+Jerome Prince grew up in Gary, Indiana.
+He is a graduate of Gary Lew Wallace High School.
 In 1982, Prince enlisted in the United States Marine Corps.
-In 1983, only eight months after graduating high school, he married De Anna Slaughter.
-Together they have four sons and now have ten grandchildren.
-Upon completion of his tour of duty, he decided not to reenlist, but instead return to Gary in 1986.
+In 1983, eight months after graduating high school, he married De Anna Slaughter, with whom he shares four sons and ten grandchildren.
+In 1986, at the completion of his tour of duty, he decided not to reenlist, but instead return to his hometown of Gary.
 Prince immediately discovered it was incumbent of him to create opportunities to support his family financially and contribute to his community.

 After returning home from the Marine Corps, his mother, who was a Mary Kay Cosmetics Sales Director, suggested he consider and explore the possibilities of becoming a sales professional.
-Prince worked in various sales capacities most notably insurance, real estate, and retail sales.
+Prince worked in various sales capacities, most notably insurance, real estate, and retail sales.

 Prince served on the Lake County Council until 2014 and in his last year on the council, he served as president.
-During his tenure as councilman, he not only reshaped the budget process, but also championed the Lake County Option Income Tax, a move that would bring Lake County in line with the 91 other counties in Indiana and ensure the solvency of the Lake County Government.
-In November of 2014, Prince was elected as the Assessor of Lake County, Indiana.
-He oversees approximately 242,000 parcels in the county.
+During his tenure as councilman, he reshaped the budget process, and championed the Lake County Option Income Tax, a move that would bring Lake County in line with the 91 other counties in Indiana and ensure the solvency of the Lake County Government.
+In November of 2014, Prince was elected as the Assessor of Lake County, Indiana where he was responsible for overseeing approximately 242,000 parcels in the county.
 In this capacity, he strengthened public awareness of property assessments in the county.